uhm-descartes/ee645/morea/linear-models/assessment-lin-reg.md

    \\[ \alpha(\q, \k_i) = (W_q \q)^T (W_k \k_i), \\]

-   where $W_q$ and $W_k$ are weight matrices.
-An example of such weight matrices would be to pass the key/query through a (linear) neural network, but in general, we could think of them as a transformation that prepare the key and query to interact with each other.
+   where \\(W_q\\) and \\(W_k\\) are weight matrices.
+An example of such weight matrices would be to pass the key/query through a neural network, but in general, we could think of them as transformations that prepare the key and query to interact with each other.
 Now, the attention mechanism returns a weighted sum of the values in the dictionary, with each value \\(v_i\\) being weighted by the attention given to its key, namely